Tired of the negative voices in your head?

 At Grit Therapy, we know how common and painful it can be to experience body shame and eating issues.

-We offer compassionate, skilled treatment for:
+We offer compassionate, skilled eating disorder treatment for:

 Call today for a free phone consultation to see if working with Grit Therapy is right for you.

-Imagine how your life could be if you had time to focus on the people, experiences, and things that you cared most about.
+Imagine how your life could be if you had time to focus on the people, experiences, and things you cared most about.

-Reaching out is hard to do
+Reaching Out for Eating Disorder Treatment is Hard to do

 your body will change and you won't be able to manage how you look.